hartashu/social-links-profile/README.md

 - Centering card horizontally and vertically.
 - Custom properties, CSS units, transform property, position property, and so on.
 - Proper semantic HTML (still a lot to learn about this).
-- CSS Methodology (BEM - Block Element Modifier).
+- CSS naming convention (BEM - Block Element Modifier).
-- There is always a little gap with img tag and a tag when their display properties not set to block.
+- There is always a little gap with  tag and  tag when the display property not set to block.
+Set the display to block, solve the problem.
+- For flex items, if we want to let the item to stretch to its max width, don't forget to set the item's flex property to 1.

 ### Continued development

-Keep learning and improving in every aspect.
+- Semantics HTML and accessibility
+- Use BEM naming convention more efficiently
+- Make a proper utility classes in CSS
+- Make a modular, sustain, and maintain-able code to work with a team

 ### Useful resources